 “Muscles.”
 Right.
 It was the drugs talking, he thought.
 He needed to stop looking into her eyes and quit smiling at her like an idiot and think of her as a patient.

 See, dear reader?
 Dee-light.
-Setting up mutual attraction, but also pointing the way to the hero’s nature: caring and honourable.
+Setting up mutual attraction, but also pointing the way to the hero’s nature: caring and honorable.

-Lennox builds her romance with shared confidences, laughter, soul-baring, and fun, a walk to see the seals, a lesson in the making of tarte tatin.
-But it is Raoul and Claire’s maturity, clarity, and care that really won Miss B. over, in combination with Lennox’s awareness of the rom narrative as carrying the fairy-tale tradition.
+Lennox builds her romance with shared confidences, laughter, soul-baring, and fun, a walk to see seals and a lesson in making tarte tatin.
+But it is Raoul and Claire’s maturity, clarity, and care that won Miss B. over, in combination with Lennox’s awareness of the rom narrative as carrying the fairy-tale tradition.
 Here’s a scene and convo between Raoul and Claire as they ponder the future:

 And suddenly the conversation had changed.
 It was all about them.
 It was all about a future neither had even dared to consider until this moment.
 A nebulous, embryonic future which suddenly seemed terrifying.

 Miss Bates revelled in the combination of narrative pathos and bathos, in Raoul’s sincere love and legitimate, practical, realistic misgivings and his gently ironic view of their Cinderella story.
-And it truly is a Cinderella story: Claire, thanks to her humble, difficult beginnings, doesn’t see herself as fitting into a prince’s world.
-And it’s not a case of “the lady doth protest too much”.
-Claire’s qualms are borne of her background in part, but also in consideration of her introverted state.
+It is truly a Cinderella story: Claire, thanks to humble, difficult beginnings, doesn’t see herself as fitting into a prince’s world.
+It’s not a case of “the lady doth protest too much”.
+Claire’s qualms are borne of her background, but also in consideration of her introverted state.
 (Needless to say but say it she will, Miss Bates was thrilled with this bit.)

-In the romance’s second half, Raoul convinces Claire to return to Marétal with him by offering her work starting his country’s first legal clinic.
-There, Claire and Raoul are subject to all the media attention, people’s scrutiny, and his grand-parents’ critique they’d escaped on the island.
-Lennox shows how the strains and cracks in Claire and Raoul’s relationship are subject to the world’s worldliness.
-They are called upon to make sacrifices.
+In the romance’s second half, Raoul convinces Claire to return to Marétal by offering her work starting his country’s first legal clinic.
+There, Claire and Raoul are subject to media attention, public scrutiny, and his grand-parents’ critique.
+Lennox shows how the strains and cracks in Claire and Raoul’s relationship are subject to worldliness.
+They are called to make sacrifices.
 Because they are wonderful people, they live up to the occasion.
 But first, Raoul gets to be the ultimate in hero-dom, by offering his heroine love and agency: